Do you know any 4-year olds who love to clean up?

 - before bedtime

 Pick a time twice a day where your child picks up his or her toys.
 This time should be short – 5 to 10 minutes.
-You want to build that into the routine of your day.
+You want to build that into the daily routine.

-You can set an alarm on your phone if you like (I love using alarms for this kind of thing).
-Just make your announcement in a no nonsense way.
+You can set an alarm on your phone if you like.
+Just make your announcement in a no-nonsense way.
 “Okay!
 It’s time to tidy up!”

 All kids do this at school and they can do it at home, too.